 Applicants are required to use our online eGrant system, participate in the CDP, which you can access through DataArts' website, and adhere to specific program guidelines.
 Use the links below for more information.

 In order to provide an open environment in which to review applications for funding, MCACA utilizes a panel application review process.
 The peer panel process places great importance on the review of applications by professionals in the arts, arts and cultural management and related fields.
 Peer professionals from the state and nation evaluate, score and rank the grant applications based upon published program criteria found in the guidelines.
 They provide the Council with the depth of experience and expertise that is the foundation of their informed funding decisions.

 Recommendations for panelists come from the Council, clients, colleagues from other state arts councils, the public and staff.
 Recommendations are reviewed and approved by the Council Chairman with the advice of the full Council as needed.
-The Panelist Nomination Form is available and can be mailed by request.

 The Council convenes peer review panels in each grant program.
 Panelists are selected based on the following criteria: